nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Note: It uses `getEarliestDeadline()` function to get the earliest ordinary deadline in the list, and `getEarImportantDeadline()` function to get the earliest important deadline in the list.
 Similarly, it uses`getFirstTodo()` function to get the first added todo task in the list, and `getFirImportantTodo()` function to get the first added important todo task in the list.
 If no corresponding items, the functions will return null.
-The Ui prints out suggestions with respect to their importance and urgency.
+Then it passes the return results to Ui, and Ui prints suggestions with respect to the importance and urgency of them.

 ### Print countdown feature
 This feature is facilitated by `CountdownCommand`.